Dreeckan/cours-hb/js/5-ajax.md

 #### English version

-Let's get some data from a far more complex API : [https://pokeapi.co/docs](a pokemon API)
+Let's get some data from a far more complex API : [a pokemon API](https://pokeapi.co/docs)

 First, let's get the list of pokemons from the first generation : [https://pokeapi.co/api/v2/generation/1/](https://pokeapi.co/api/v2/generation/1/).
 We will get the property `pokemon_species` and get all of its content (warning, we will receive informations for 150 pokemons).